Sumigaki Japanese Charcoal Toothpaste is made in Japan and designed to whiten your teeth, reduce mouth odor, and protect you from plaque and cavities.

 Sumigaki toothpaste is relatively gentle on your teeth which means it shouldn’t damage your enamel.
 However, always pay attention to how a product is working, and if you have any doubts, stop using the toothpaste and consult your dentist.

 Sumigaki Japanese Charcoal toothpaste doesn’t contain any natural sugars, which is a good thing.
 Although it seems counterintuitive, natural sugars are worse than artificial ones in toothpaste.
 This is because natural sugars cause tooth decay.
-All flavourings and sweeteners are therefore artificial and as a result, they won’t cause decay.
+All flavorings and sweeteners are therefore artificial and as a result, they won’t cause decay.

 3.)
 How soon can you expect results?